paoespinozarias/Mapping-OWLtoOAS/README.md

 #### <a name="dataTypes"></a>Data Types

-In the following, the correspondence between both data types is shown:
+The similarities between data types are shown below.

 OWL |OAS | Comments
 ------ | -------- | --------